 Windows

-Note: certificates imported using the steps above will be cleared on site restart and need to be re-imported to the trust store.
+Note: Certificates imported using the steps above are cleared on hotfixes and upgrades, after which they need to be re-imported to the trust store.

 Affected Versions